Proposal Writing and Budgeting Basics Workshop

-Students must apply to the MAC Scholarship program during their senior year to be eligible for scholarship funds in their 3rd and 4th years of college.
+Students must apply to MAC College Money Program during their senior year to be eligible for scholarship funds in their 3rd and 4th years of college.

-If you have questions regarding the MAC Scholarship Program or the MAC Grant application process, please contact Robbie Stabeno at 254.752.9457 or email@example.com.
+If you have questions regarding MAC College Money Program or the MAC Grant application process, please contact Robbie Stabeno at 254.752.9457 or email@example.com.